Completing Your Income Tax Return

 - your RL slips;

-- your federal information slips concerning income earned outside Québec (unless you are using our paper forms); or
+- your federal information slips (except those pertaining to income earned outside Québec); or

 You must, however, keep all your slips and supporting documents in case we ask for them.
 As a rule, you are required to keep them for six years following the taxation year to which they relate.
 See What to Do with Your RL Slips, Receipts and Other Supporting Documents for more information.